Tencent/puerts/doc/unity/en/readme.md

 ## What？

-puerts is a TypeScript programming solution within game engines.
+puerts is a TypeScript programming solution within game engines Unity/UE.
 * provides a JavaScript Runtime

 * allows TypeScript to access the host engine（module-binding on the JavaScript level and generating TypeScript declarations）